-The Friendship House is a halfway house for adult men recovering from substance dependence, that was opened in 1968.
-We are a Non-Profit Organization.
-This setting has a maximum capacity of 20 beds available.
-The Friendship House is Licensed as a Substance Abuse Treatment Provider by the State of Nebraska, Department of Health and Human Services, Division of Behavioral Health.
-It is primarily funded by Region 3 Behavioral Health Service funds and client fees.
+The Friendship House is a halfway house for adult males recovering from substance dependence Founded in 1968, we are a non-profit organization with a capacity of 20 beds.
+The Friendship House is licensed as a Substance Abuse Treatment Provider by the State of Nebraska, Department of Health and Human Services, Division of Behavioral Health.
+It is primarily funded by Region 3 Behavioral Health funds and through client fees.

-The Friendship House program provides care and support for the recovering alcoholic and drug addict by easing the transition between residential substance abuse treatment and re-entry into society, as a contributing and responsible individual.
+The Friendship House program provides care and support for the recovering alcoholic and drug addict by easing the transition between residential substance abuse treatment and re-entry into society.
 This setting provides a continuum of care on an individual basis in a group setting during a six to twelve month period of time.

 Mission: Provide a therapeutic environment for adults recovering from substance abuse, to aid in the transition to the next phase of their recovery.